 Small businesses typically need a steady cash flow to succeed.
-But ebbs and flows in business, along with opportunities to grow, mean businesses sometimes need an infusion of cash.
+But ebbs and flows in business and opportunities to grow mean businesses sometimes need an infusion of cash.

 1. Consider the different kinds of banks

-Many business owners turn first to large national banks, like U.S. Bank.
+Many business owners turn first to large national banks, like Bank of America or U.S. Bank.
 But most banks offer small business loans.

 Small business owners may find borrowing opportunities with regional and small community banks, along with credit unions.
-In fact, the loan approval rate at small banks and credit unions is higher than at big banks.
+In fact, in 2022, loans at least partially approved at small banks were higher than at big banks.

-The pros and cons of each type of bank should be among the factors you consider when choosing a bank for a business loan.
+The pros and cons of each type of bank should be among the factors you consider when choosing a bank for your small business.

 Big banks may offer more types of loans and larger maximum amounts, but there may be more fees associated with them.
 And as outlined above, it is more difficult to get your loan approved.